ew947202/obsidian_vault/00 Meta/02 PTIs/DCTESTHOST.md

 - [x] Set the IP address
 - Talked to [[Hunter Kimbrough]] you can use the command ``confirm-SecureBootUEFI`` to check if the OS is installed in UEFI or BIOS mode.
 If it returns anything other than *True* it is not in UEFI
 	- Server is currently not returning true.... continuing to troubleshoot
+- [x] Confirmed in *System Information* that the server is booting from UEFI mode, but *Secure Boot* is not supported.
+- [ ] Ran Windows Updates, completed all updates, left one running will check tomorrow morning [[2024-10-01]]
 ---